stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 And a lot of science is lies, because what science really is is a *model* of the universe, of reality.
-It's not, you know, it's not a necessarily a perfect understanding and especially when quantum physics was being developed where we discovered stuff like an electron is actually a cloud of possibilities.
+It's not, you know, it's not necessarily a perfect understanding and especially when quantum physics was being developed where we discovered stuff like an electron is actually a cloud of possibilities.
 We discovered that the universe is much weirder and harder to understand than we could possibly have imagined before and--

 #### TIM

 And so we stopped trying.

-#####  __[Ben snorts]__
+##### [Ben snorts]

 #### BRYN